Other Functions

 1

-AGGAND(GE([form1.FieldA],2)) = FALSE
+AGGAND(GE([Form1.FieldA],2)) = FALSE

-This formula is checking if all FieldA parameter values are greater or equal to 2.
-In this case, not all FieldA parameter values are greater than or equal to 2 and the formula returns FALSE.
+This formula is checking if all FieldA values are greater or equal to 2.
+In this case, not all FieldA values are greater than or equal to 2 and the formula returns FALSE.

 AGGOR